-- Tanker truck rollover spills of toxic chemicals that enter the land
+- Surface damage from a tanker truck rollover spilling toxic chemicals onto the land

-A toxic tort is a particular type of personal injury lawsuit in which the plaintiff claims that exposure to a chemical caused the plaintiff’s injury or disease.
-These cases are typically brought as class actions lawsuits with a focus on obtaining:
+Toxic tort cases are typically brought as class actions lawsuits with a focus on obtaining:

-- Remediation and monetary damages for property damage;
+- Remediation and financial compensation for property damage,

 - Medical monitoring for individuals who have been exposed to toxic substances, but who do not yet have any symptoms.